atrick/swift/docs/TypeSafeMemory.rst

 .. note::

-   ``Unsafe[Mutable]Pointer`` is a type safe API.
-When a program accesses memory via ``UnsafePointer``, The ``UnsafePointer`` element should be consistent with the type used to allocate the memory.
+   ``Unsafe[Mutable]Pointer`` needs to provide a type safe API.
+In other words, when a program accesses memory via ``UnsafePointer``, the ``UnsafePointer`` element should be consistent with the type used to allocate the memory.
 The "unsafe" in ``UnsafePointer`` actually refers to memory management--it is the user's responsibility to manage the object's lifetime.
-Type safety is not only a desirable programming model, it is an absolute requirement performance reasons, and ``UnsafePointer`` is intended for high-performance implementation of data structures.
+The type safety of UnsafePointer is not only a desirable programming model, it is an absolute requirement performance reasons, as ``UnsafePointer`` is intended for high-performance implementation of data structures.
+Converting between ``UnsafePointer`` values with different ``Pointee`` types, as shown above, violates this type safety, and will likely be disallowed in future versions of the API.

 Related Types
 =============